devrich78/upPIC/README.md

 And I love that image but I wanted to be able to create my own image and 'beef' it up ( so to speak ).
 So I came up with the simple idea of making some design and construction process for creating my own "Pixelated Iamges".

+__Where can I go to get a different "Identicon" for GitHub?__

+GitHub explains on this page: [https://github.com/blog/1586-identicons](https://github.com/blog/1586-identicons) that as of August 14th, 2013; GitHub creates a "Identicon" based on a hash representation of your username when you first sign up for a GitHub account and therefore can not change your image.

+That said; you "can" upload your own image to use instead of their "Identicon" and this page: [https://help.github.com/articles/how-do-i-set-up-my-profile-picture/#changing-your-profile-picture](https://help.github.com/articles/how-do-i-set-up-my-profile-picture/#changing-your-profile-picture) will explain how you can change your Profile Picture on GitHub.

-__Why is your GitHub Display Image different than above?__
+__Why is your GitHub Profile-Picture different than above?__

-The image above was my very first ( and favorite ) GitHub Display Image that I ever got but this is the one that I had while designing [[:](http://GitHub.com/devrich78/upPIC/).[:](http://GitHub.com/devrich78/upPIC/)]
+The image above was my very first ( and favorite ) GitHub Profile-Picture that I ever got but this is the one that I had while designing [[:](http://GitHub.com/devrich78/upPIC/).[:](http://GitHub.com/devrich78/upPIC/)]

 ```php
                                          _____